This content is provided by Chambers. Learn more about our methodology

 Strengths: "He really gets stuck into the details and rolls up his sleeves.
 A calm genius."

 Recent work: Represented the Media Lawyers Association in its intervention before the Supreme Court in the Lachaux case, which considered the meaning of 'serious harm' in Section 1 of the Defamation Act 2013.

 Widely regarded as a top-flight privacy silk who has been at the forefront of developments in the law in terms of privacy and defamation.
 He is highly active in cases involving reporting restrictions and is frequently called upon to assist with emergency injunctions.

-Senior defamation and privacy junior who is particularly well regarded for his representation of clients on data protection and freedom of information matters.
+Senior defamation and privacy junior who is particularly well regarded for his representation of clients in data protection and freedom of information matters.

 Leading media and information law junior who is crafting a strong reputation in the fields of defamation, misuse of private information and data protection.
-She is highly experienced in injunctions, inquiries, Supreme Court matters and high-profile disputes.
+She is highly experienced in injunctions, inquiries, Supreme Court cases and other high-profile disputes.

 Strengths: "She's imaginative and has extremely good ideas."

 Recent work: Acted for Appleby in its breach of confidence claim against the BBC arising from the publication of the so-called Paradise Papers.

 Impressive media junior specialising in privacy, defamation, information and data protection law.
 She is experienced in phone hacking claims and regularly acts for celebrities and people in the public eye.
 She represents both claimants and defendants in media matters

 Strengths: "Strategic and incisive.
 We appreciate Sara's calm counsel and sage advice."
 "Very diligent, thorough and trustworthy."